japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamExecution.md

 [NOTE]
 ====
-You can check out the status of a link:spark-sql-streaming-StreamingQuery.adoc[streaming query] using link:spark-sql-streaming-StreamingQuery.adoc#status[status] method.
+You can check out the status of a link:spark-sql-streaming-StreamingQuery.md[streaming query] using link:spark-sql-streaming-StreamingQuery.md#status[status] method.

 [source, scala]
 ----